SSH

 Note

-If the config is set up well, you can log in with ssh arbitrary name using the arbitrary name set in 4.
+If the config settings are correct, you can log in using ``ssh <any name>’’ using the arbitrary name set in step 4.

-In the case of the configuration example in section 4, you can log in with the following command
+In the case of setting example 4, you can log in using the following command.

 ssh uec

-1. Upload the public key file that has already been generated in the Select File field and go to the confirmation screen .
+1. Upload the already generated public key file in the file selection field and proceed to Confirmation screen.

 Note

-1. The file is automatically uploaded to ssh.cc.uec.ac.jp and sol.edu.cc.uec.ac.jp and registered.
+1. It will be automatically uploaded and registered to ssh.cc.uec.ac.jp and sol.edu.cc.uec.ac.jp.

 Note

-Please note that it may take some time for the data to be reflected.
-The private/public key is registered separately from the ~/.ssh on the server side, so you can use the private/public key that you have already set.
+It will take some time for it to be reflected.
+Thank you for your understanding.
+Since it is registered separately from ~/.ssh on the server side, you can also use the private key and public key that you have already set.

 Host <任意の名前>